COVID-19 FAQ for Viterbi International Students

 - The major you want to update admission term

-As long as continuing students enroll in a full course load and maintain their immigration status, USC will continue to keep their Student and Exchange Visitor Information System (SEVIS) records active even if they are outside the United States for more than five months.
+As of spring 2021, as long as continuing students enroll in a full course load and maintain their immigration status, USC keeps their Student and Exchange Visitor Information System (SEVIS) records active even if they are outside the United States for more than five months.

 RCL - CPT - OPT